 Sweet Tooth Downfall

 If you’ve got a sweet tooth like I do, you’ve probably considered whether there was a “good” sugar option, or lesser of evils.
 Table sugar, artificial sweeteners or natural sweeteners…which is the best choice?
-With sugar being held responsible for obesity and artificial sweeteners questionable in terms of health, is there any sweetener that could be considered okay or even healthy?
+With sugar being held responsible for obesity and artificial sweeteners questionable in terms of health, are there any natural sweeteners that could be considered okay or even healthy?

 Here’s what we’ve found.